TechnicalInterviewPrep/urlShortener/README.md

 ### Step 2: Abstract Design ###

 Let's start sketching out a top level overview of what our system will look like.
 Our basic url shortening system will consist of two tiers: an application service layer and a data storage layer.
-The application service layer is where our requests will be served and the data storage layer is where we will store our url key-value pairs.
+The application service layer is where our requests will be served and the data storage layer is where we will store our hash value to url mappings.
 You'll also want to give an overview of how the hashing will work.

 * Application Service Layer
   * Shortening service